Pseudoholomorphic quilts with figure eight singularity

 The proof of Lemma~\ref{lem:lengthsgotozero} will use ideas from \cite{ah}.
 The novel difficulty --- due to the conformal structure --- is to establish the following uniform gradient bound on \(|\d \ul v|\), the upper semicontinuous function defined by where the functions \(|\d v_\ell(s,t)|\) are set to zero where they are not defined.

 \begin{lemma} The gradient \(|\d \ul v|\) defined in \eqref{eq:defenergydensity} is uniformly bounded. \end{lemma}

-We prove Lemma~\ref{lem:cylgradbound} by contradiction: if \(|\d v_\ell|\) is not bounded for some \(\ell\), then there is a sequence of points \((s^\nu,t^\nu)\) (necessarily with \(s^\nu \to -\infty\)) at which \(|\d v_\ell|\) diverges.
+We will prove Lemma~\ref{lem:cylgradbound} below.
+For now, we sketch the proof.
+It proceeds by contradiction: if \(|\d v_\ell|\) is not bounded for some \(\ell\), then there is a sequence of points \((s^\nu,t^\nu)\) (necessarily with \(s^\nu \to -\infty\)) at which \(|\d v_\ell|\) diverges.
 Rescaling at these points produces a nonconstant quilted map, as illustrated in Figure~\ref{fig:gradbound}, but this contradicts the finite-energy hypothesis on \(\ul v\).
 The technical input is the Gromov Compactness Theorem in \cite{bw:compactness}, a consequence of which we record as Theorem~\ref{cor:rescale}.
 This theorem is needed to deduce that the rescaled maps actually converge.
 In order to state it, we need to define the domains of the maps and a controlled fashion in which the strip-width can tend to zero.

-The following definition is the only instance in \S\ref{sec:remsing} where we allow the almost complex structures to be domain-dependent, so that the notion of a squiggly strip quilt is flexible enough to be used in \S\ref{sec:convergence}. \begin{definition} Fix \(\rho>0\), a real-analytic function \(f\colon [-1,1] \to (0, \tfrac 1 2]\), domain-dependent compatible almost complex structures \(J_\ell\colon [-\rho,\rho]^2 \to \J(M_\ell,\om_\ell)\), \(\ell \in \{0,1,2\}\), and a complex structure \(j\) on \([-\rho,\rho]^2\). \begin{itemize} \item A {\bf \(\mathbf{(J_0,J_1,J_2,j)}\)-holomorphic size-\(\mathbf{(f,\rho)}\) squiggly strip quilt for \(\mathbf{(L_{01},L_{12})}\)} is a triple of smooth maps
+The following definition is the only instance in \S\ref{sec:remsing} where we allow the almost complex structures to be domain-dependent, so that the notion of a squiggly strip quilt is flexible enough to be used in \S\ref{sec:convergence}. \begin{definition} Fix \(\rho>0\), a real-analytic function \(f\colon [-\rho,\rho] \to (0, \rho/2]\), domain-dependent compatible almost complex structures \(J_\ell\colon [-\rho,\rho]^2 \to \J(M_\ell,\om_\ell)\), \(\ell \in \{0,1,2\}\), and a complex structure \(j\) on \([-\rho,\rho]^2\). \begin{itemize} \item A {\bf \(\mathbf{(J_0,J_1,J_2,j)}\)-holomorphic size-\(\mathbf{(f,\rho)}\) squiggly strip quilt for \(\mathbf{(L_{01},L_{12})}\)} is a triple of smooth maps

 that fulfill the seam conditions

 satisfy the Cauchy--Riemann equations

 for \((s,t)\) in the relevant domains, and have finite energy